yuyanQ/yuyanQ.github.io/_pages/about.md

 **Background**

-My academic journey has been quite diverse – I began with a bachelor's degree in French Literature from Nanjing University of Finance and Economic in China, then transitioned to computational linguistics at Sorbonne Université where I completed both my bachelor's and master's degrees in Linguistics and Computer Science.
-This interdisciplinary background gives me a unique perspective on how language, technology, and business intersect.
+My academic journey is rooted in France, where I completed both my Bachelor’s and Master’s degrees in Computational Linguistics at Sorbonne Université, with a strong focus on the intersection of language and computer science.
+Before that, I studied French Literature at Nanjing University of Finance and Economics in China, which laid the foundation for my interest in language and culture.
+This interdisciplinary background has shaped my unique perspective on the convergence of linguistics, technology, and business.

 **Research Interests**